-Being a mother is a challenge in itself but when raising a child falls to one parent alone, it becomes a struggle.
+Being a mother is a challenge in itself but when raising a child falls squarely on one parent alone, it becomes a struggle.

 The state of Michigan offers support in a variety of ways — from cash and food benefits to child care and medical assistance.